I have already submitted my FAFSA application. Is there a

 you will receive one this year.
 There are several things that can

-you will not receive an OTAG award.
-Also, if the information on
+affect whether you receive an award.
+If the information on your

-your FAFSA has changed from last year, your EFC may not now be
+FAFSA has changed from last year, your EFC/SAI may now not be

 within the range where you are eligible to receive OTAG.
 If you are